Privacy Policy

 Changes to this policy

 If this policy changes materially, the new version will replace this page and the effective date at the top will update.
-Existing beta users will be notified by email before the change takes effect.
+Where practical, current users will be notified by email before the change takes effect.

 Questions